sigau/easy_irods_commands/README.md

 1. Go to "Settings" > "System" > "Display."
 2. Under "Scale and layout," set "Size of text, apps, and other items" to a maximum of 100%.
 This adjustment should prevent windows from extending beyond the screen until a permanent resolution is implemented.

+## Requirements for easicmd.py and gui_easicmd.py:
+The easicmd.py and gui_easicmd.py scripts require the icommand to be in your system's path.
+These scripts are compatible with Linux and Mac operating systems, provided the icommand is accessible through the system path.

+## Upgraded Versions: api_easicmd.py and api_gui_easicmd.py
+The api_easicmd.py and api_gui_easicmd.py scripts represent updated versions that no longer rely on icommands.
+They are built upon the iRODS Python API, eliminating the necessity to adjust icommand clients when the server undergoes an iRODS version update.
+These upgraded scripts are compatible with Linux, Mac, and Windows operating systems.

 ## Dependancies